UnterrainerInformatik/GameDevelopmentLinks/README.md

 ### AI
 * [**Pathfinding.js**](http://qiao.github.io/PathFinding.js/visual/) - A very nice graphical animated presentation of the most common pathfinding algorithms.
 Very nice way to visualize the differences.
+* [**Introduction to A-Star**](http://www.redblobgames.com/pathfinding/a-star/introduction.html) - One of the nicest explainations I've ever read.
+Interactive too.
+* [**A Star Example**](http://blog.two-cats.com/2014/06/a-star-example/) - A good in-depth introduction and the article points to a few production-ready implementations as well.
+* [**XNA Game Studio - Pathfinding**](http://xbox.create.msdn.com/en-US/education/catalog/sample/pathfinding) - The good old article about an A-Star implementation from MS.
 * [**Path-Finding**](http://www.codeproject.com/Articles/5758/Path-finding-in-C) - You want your hero to find the right way?
 This is a good implementation of the A-Star Algorithm.
 You have to modify it of course, because the garbage collector would kill you in no time, but it's a good starting point.
 * [**A-Star algorithm implementation in C#**](http://www.codeproject.com/Articles/15307/A-algorithm-implementation-in-C) - A CodeProject article explaining much about the A-Star algorithm and has a production-ready implementation to download.
 * [**Shortest Path**](https://harablog.wordpress.com/2011/09/07/jump-point-search/) - A nice explanation of the Jump-Point-Search algorithm along with illustrations.